MB-29/order-book/README.md

 ## Run a Monte Carlo simulation with a noisy meta-order

-Perform a Monte Carlo simulation with an instance of class `MonteCarl`from `monte_carlo.py`.
+Perform a Monte Carlo simulation with an instance of class `MonteCarlo` from `monte_carlo.py`.

 ```Python
 noisy_simulation = MonteCarlo(N_samples, noise_args, simulation_args)